MikeErtl/flickr-photo-stream/README.md

 https://www.thinkful.com/projects/react-bootstrap-456/

 ## 2) add-card
-Add a single 'PhotoCard' containing photo and metadata.
+Add code to display a simplified no-design carousel of photo data (title for now)

-Install react redux to manage tate in a redux store. https://github.com/reactjs/react-redux
+Install react redux to manage state in a redux store.
+This is the preferred way to use React, in conjuction with Redux so that there is one master place for State.
+The components should therefore be stateless and get state by using 'connect' to access the store.
+All components in the app are connected to the store since <App> is wrapped in a <Provider>.
+This provider maps component properties with the state.
+See:
+https://github.com/reactjs/react-redux